 Thomas Jefferson University Scholarship/Grant Funds (PDF) — Institutional grants provide needy students with gift aid that will help them pay for college expenses.
 Grants are made available to students who demonstrate financial need with priority given to students who meet the priority deadline.
 A separate application for these programs is not required except in a few circumstances.
 If a separate application is required, applications will be sent to all qualified students.
 The amount of grant awarded is determined by the amount of funds available in each program and financial need of the student.
 Certain other restrictions may apply if previously stipulated by the scholarship donor.

-Jefferson Medical College Scholarships (PDF) — A limited number of scholarships and loans are available to students attending Jefferson Medical College.
+Sidney Kimmel Medical College Scholarships (PDF) — A limited number of scholarships and loans are available to students attending Sidney Kimmel Medical College.
 The scholarships and loans are awarded on the basis of need.
 A FAFSA form must be completed including parental financial Awarding of all institutional scholarships and loans is based on demonstrated financial need, adherence to program specifications, and availability of funding.

 Federal Work Study Program — The Federal Work Study (FWS) Program provides jobs for undergraduate and graduate students who demonstrate financial need.
 The program gives students a chance to earn a part of their educational expenses through an on-campus job.
 In addition to providing part-time employment to meet educational expenses, the FWS program may provide expanded educational opportunities for students.
 The amount of a Federal Work Study award depends on financial need and the University’s annual FWS allocation, which is determined by the U.S. Department of Education.